precisely/gene-panel-curation/genes/COMT.md

 # Moderate risk

 In estrogen metabolic pathways, the COMT enzyme is related to detoxification.
-The slightly impaired detoxification pathway may increase the risk for [endometrial](https://www.ncbi.nlm.nih.gov/pubmed/18324659?dopt=Abstract) and breast cancer.
+The slightly impaired detoxification pathway may increase the risk for [endometrial](https://www.ncbi.nlm.nih.gov/pubmed/18324659?dopt=Abstract) and [breast cancer](https://www.ncbi.nlm.nih.gov/pubmed/18194538?dopt=Abstract).

 # What should I do about this?

-* Do regular checks for endometrial and breast cancer.
+* Regularly check for endometrial and breast cancer.
-* Check the level of estrogen, and consult with your doctor to reduce elevated levels.
-Consider [Testosterone Propionate](http://www.uniprot.org/uniprot/P21964#pathology_and_biotech) or other estrogen blockers
+* Consult with your doctor to ensure you maintain normal estrogen levels.
 * [Drink green tea](https://www.ncbi.nlm.nih.gov/pubmed/19074205?dopt=Abstract)

 Medications indicated for use in treating COMT issues include: [Clonidine, BIA, Diethylstilbestrol, Dobutamine, Dopamine, Entacapone, Methyldopa, Micafungin, Nialamide,  S-Adenosylmethionine,  Testosterone Propionate, and Tolcapone.](http://www.uniprot.org/uniprot/P21964#pathology_and_biotech)